sderosiaux/golb/src/pages/2015-02-09-react-tips/index.md

 language: en
 category: 'ReactJS'
 tags: ['javascript', 'reactjs', 'perfmatters']
+description: "Thinking in ReactJS is another mindset to build.
+Components must be thought decoupled and that's for the best!"
 ---

 React is full of tricks, is based on important principles, and comes with its own downsides and its own complexity.